jl5045/DSA4263/README.md

 The Streamlit app provides an interactive dashboard for exploring results and making predictions.

 ### Starting the App
+**Note** If you did not run the full pipeline, please unzip [data.zip](https://drive.google.com/file/d/1KOAAtgmr_Rtt8NkEEEa_dDN3yqgkiR7j/view?usp=sharing) into the root of the repo which will create the /data folder without running the whole pipeline. (this is more for local development which is not recommended)

 ```bash
 streamlit run src/app.py